Why Is My Ear Piercing Bleeding After 6 Weeks? | Healing Clues Uncovered

 Poor Aftercare Practices

-Improper cleaning techniques or use of harsh chemicals can damage delicate new skin layers and provoke bleeding episodes long after initial piercing trauma has healed.
+Improper cleaning techniques or use of harsh chemicals can damage delicate new skin layers and provoke bleeding episodes long after the initial piercing trauma has healed.

 The Role of Cartilage vs Lobe Piercings in Bleeding Risks